LURU × EYES OF LURU · FOR S.R. GOPAL RAOLURU × EOL · SRGR

 The Edit & the Shoots

-We curate and sequence ~120–150 photographs into the six lenses, commission the new shoots — the house, the counter, the city — and write the SRGR interludes.
-The story architecture is approved at the first gate.
+We curate and sequence ~120–150 photographs into the six lenses, commission the new shoots (the house, the counter, the city), and write the SRGR interludes.
+First approval gate: the story architecture.

 Phase 2 · Weeks 5–10